kasramp/AutoPlayPy/README.md

 	$ sudo apt-get install python-tk
 ### CentOS
 	$ sudo yum install
-##How to use
+## How to use
-You can run the script with typing
+You can run the script with typing,

 	$ python autoPlayPy.py
 	Or
 	$ chmod a+x autPlayPy.py
 	$ ./autPlayPy.py

 The script accepts the following parameter(s).
 * --popup [true/false]

-'true' : shows popup message and ask to terminate current stream if any is playing and start playing the new stream copied to clipboard.
+ * 'true' : shows popup message and ask to terminate current stream if any is playing and start playing the new stream copied to clipboard.

-'false' : automatically terminates the current stream if any is playing and start playing the new stream.
+ * 'false' : automatically terminates the current stream if any is playing and start playing the new stream.

-##Contact
+## Contact
-    - kasra@madadipouya.com
+* kasra@madadipouya.com
-    - kasra_mp@live.com
+* kasra_mp@live.com